hassan-obeid/tr_b_causal_2020/notebooks/_06-Architecture.md

 Summaries of model estimate will be saved as markdown tables

-Plots of results will be saved as .png files and pushed to the repo
+Plots of results will be saved as .png files and pushed to the repo and included in the final presentation

 Previously estimated models will be stored in a dictionary that can be pickled and loaded later.
 ### 7.6 How will created data be validated?